CristinaRuth/cristina-ruth/src/pages/posts/11-things-to-consider-for-more-accurate-developer-estimates.md

 Knowing this answer will help us gauge our overall testing effort.
 The more existing functionalities are impacted, the more testing we will have to be doing (i.e. regression testing).

-If your impacted functionalities have already existing unit tests, then we'll also need to consider the effort to *update* existing unit tests as needed.
-Having existing unit tests will definitely help **reduce** the overall testing effort, because these will cover part of your regression testing.
+If your impacted functionalities have already existing unit tests and integration tests, then we'll also need to consider the effort to *update* existing unit tests and integration tests as needed.
+Having existing unit tests and integration tests will definitely help **reduce** the overall testing effort, because these will cover part of your regression testing.

 ## 4 - Communication and Organization Overhead